tamilselvan-lws/Documents/Litespeed Web Server.md

 # Installation steps
 Faveo depends on the following:

 - <strong>Web Server</strong>  Litespeed
 - <strong>PHP 8.1+</strong> with the following extensions: curl, dom, gd, json, mbstring, openssl, pdo_mysql, tokenizer, zip
 - <strong>MySQL 8.0+ or MariaDB 10.6+</strong>
 - <strong>SSL</strong> ,Trusted CA Signed or Slef-Signed SSL

 <a id="s2" name="steps-1"></a>
-### 1. LOMP Installation
+### 1. LLMP Installation

-The LOMP stack is an acronym for Linux, OpenLiteSpeed, MariaDB, and PHP.
-OpenLiteSpeed is the open-source option for LiteSpeed web servers.
+The LLMP stack is an acronym for Linux, LiteSpeed, MariaDB, and PHP.

-In this tutorial, you will set up a LOMP server running on Ubuntu 22.04.
-At the time of writing, the current versions are PHP 8.1, MariaDB 10.6, and OpenLiteSpeed 1.7.
+In this tutorial, you will set up a LLMP server running on Ubuntu 22.04.
+At the time of writing, the current versions are PHP 8.1, MariaDB 10.6, and LiteSpeed 6.0.6.

 Run the following commands as sudoers or Login as root user by typing the command below